jdemartino78/vibe_coding_a2a_agent/README.md

     ```
     This script will deploy the agents and save their URLs and Engine IDs in the root `.env` file.

 ### 4. Run the Frontend

-This Gradio app is our A2A Client.
-It only knows about the HostingAgent.
-We will ask it for a cocktail, and it will orchestrate the other agents to get the answer.

-We will run the Gradio frontend locally to interact with our agent system.

-1.  **Run the local deployment script:**
-    ```bash
-    (cd a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/frontend_option1 && ./deploy_frontend.sh --mode local)
-    ```

-#### Deploying to Cloud Run (Optional)
-You can also deploy the frontend to Cloud Run.

-1.  **Run the Cloud Run deployment script:**
-    ```bash
-    (cd a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/frontend_option1 && ./deploy_frontend.sh --mode cloudrun)
-    ```
-    This script will build the container image, deploy the service to Cloud Run, and set up the necessary IAM permissions.
-Once deployed, you can access the frontend at the URL provided in the output.

-### 4. Run the Frontend